Things To Do

 Choosing your destination is part of the fun, and in BC we have lots of options.
 BC Parks and Parks Canada offer facilities that are regularly maintained by park operators, Recreation Sites are a little more rustic, and privately run campsites and RV parks can range from basic to boutique, depending on the operator.
 No matter where you go, reserve your camping area well in advance as popular camping spots can book up several months ahead.

-The BC Parks reservation service is facilitated through the Discover Camping website, where you can make reservations for frontcounty (accessible by vehicle) and group camping.
+Discover Camping is the B Parks reservation website where you can make reservations for frontcounty (accessible by vehicle) and group camping.
 User fees range from $13 to $120 (for group campsites) per night.
 Parks Canada reservations for BC’s seven national parks—Gwaii Haanas, Pacific Rim, Gulf Islands, Kootenay, Glacier, Mount Revelstoke, and Yoho—book up fast, but these iconic destinations are worth the extra planning.
-You might even want to consider going on weekdays, when it can be easier to get into the most popular places.
+Consider going on weekdays, when it can be easier to get into the most popular places.
 Parks Canada and BC Parks also offer cabins, yurts, and other options for those wanting to overnight outdoors with a little less preparation.
-Some of these sites are located in unique settings like Fort Langley National Historic Siteand Fort Rodd Hill and Fisgard Lighthouse National Historic Sites.
+Some of these sites are located in unique settings like Fort Langley National Historic Site and Fort Rodd Hill and Fisgard Lighthouse National Historic Sites.

 Privately run campgrounds and RV sites are another great option, and they often come with perks.
 Think swimming pools, communal cooking areas, family-friendly activities, playgrounds, and other amenities.
 The Camping & RV in BC map is a good resource to help you find options across the province.
 Private camping fees vary depending on location and amenities.